Fourth Workshop on Cognitive Knowledge Acquisition and Applications

 Acquire knowledge from text, reason in novel situations, and offer explanations in a Banking Question Answering and Reasoning shared task.

 Following the success of the well-attended First, Second, and Third Cognitum workshops at IJCAI, we are excited to continue this workshop series at NAACL-HLT 2018 in New Orleans, Louisiana.
 The Fourth Cognitum will focus on the integration of natural language processing and knowledge representation and reasoning, which has proved to be a particularly thorny problem.
 We solicit papers on this problem as well as participants in a shared task involving knowledge acquisition from text and answering and explaining the answers to natural language banking questions that require reasoning to answer.

 KEYNOTE SPEAKER: Peter Clark, Allen Institute for Artificial Intelligence

-Cognitive systems are able to learn and reason in a manner that facilitates their natural and fruitful interaction with humans.
-Ultimately, this interaction aims to extend and enhance human cognition, not by having cognitive systems operate as subsidiary workers that solve problems for humans, but by having cognitive systems act as expert assistants able to collaborate with humans and provide them with advice in a form compatible with how humans naturally process and understand information.
+To facilitate natural and fruitful interaction with humans, cognitive systems must be able to learn, reason, and communicate in natural language.
+Ultimately, this interaction aims to extend and enhance human cognition, not by having cognitive systems operate as subsidiary workers that solve problems for humans, but by having cognitive systems act as expert assistants able to collaborate with humans and provide them with help in a form compatible with how humans naturally process and understand information.

 We welcome ongoing and exciting preliminary work.
 Topics of interest include, but are not limited to: